pnp/PnP-PowerShell/Samples/Provisioning.CreateSitesFromCsv/README.md

 ## Provision complex SharePoint site hierarchies

-This is a quick example to ilustrate how SharePoint sites hierarchy can be created from csv tamplate.
-Let's assume that part of our Information Architecture is to provision three site collections, but we have more subsites in the third site collection as follows:
+This is a quick example to shows how SharePoint sites hierarchy can be created from csv template.
+Let's assume that part of our Information Architecture is to provision three site collections, but we have more sub sites in the third site collection as follows:

 ```
 site collection 1